lxqt/lxqt.github.io/_posts/2025-04-17-lxqt-menu-data-2.2.0.md

 The release can be downloaded from [Github](https://github.com/lxqt/lxqt-menu-data/releases).

 <br/>
-The complete list of changes is available in our CHANGELOG file.
+A full list of changes is in the CHANGELOG file.
 <br/>